maciek30-byte/Bachelor-Drone-Project/README.md

 ### **Backend:**

-- **Node.js**: JavaScript runtime environment for building the backend server.
+- **NestJS**: A scalable Node.js framework for building efficient server-side applications.
-- **Express**: Web framework for creating the backend API to manage drone data and incidents.
+- **Express**: (used within NestJS) Web framework for creating the backend API to manage drone data and incidents.
 - **MongoDB**: NoSQL database for storing drone data, incidents, and system logs.
 - **AI Agents**: Custom AI agents are responsible for detecting incidents, generating reports, and managing drones in real-time.
+- **Image Recognition**: AI models process drone footage to detect objects and incidents automatically.

 ### **AI Components:**

-- **Machine Learning**: Pre-trained models are used for incident detection based on drone data and static images.
+- **Machine Learning**: Pre-trained models are used for incident detection and object recognition from drone footage.
-- **AI Agents**: These agents are responsible for monitoring drone activities, detecting anomalies, and sending alerts to the dashboard.
+- **AI Agents**: These agents are responsible for monitoring drone activities, analyzing footage, detecting anomalies, and sending alerts to the dashboard.

-### **Monorepo Management:**

-- **Nx**: Monorepo tool used for managing both frontend and backend projects within a single repository, ensuring efficient builds, testing, and deployment.

 ## Setup Instructions